 paulsmPaul Wallich

-Computer Science, Math Tutorial
+Computer Science, Math Tutorial, Student Directed Projects

 Paul has been writing about science and technology for general and technical audiences for more than 30 years.
 He spent 8 years as an editor at Scientific American, and his work has also appeared in Discover, the New York Times Magazine and the Huffington Post.
 He has a BA physics from Yale University.